The Life Sciences Law Review: Mexico

 ii Public sector

-In Mexico the government is a direct provider of health services, through different institutions, including the Social Security Institute (IMSS); the Institute of Security and Social Services for State Workers (ISSSTE), which provides services for federal government employees; the Ministry of Defence (SEDENA); the National Oil Company (PEMEX); and the state health bodies.
+In Mexico the government is a direct provider of health services, through different institutions, including the Social Security Institute (IMSS); the Institute of Security and Social Services for State Workers (ISSSTE), which provides services for federal government employees; the Ministry of Defence (SEDENA); the National Oil Company (PEMEX); and the state health bodies, etc.

 The Health Law includes some specific restrictions regarding the maximum prices for medicines offered for sale to the public at large, it being necessary to include these maximum prices in the labelling.
 As mentioned above, most medicine sales to governmental health providers are subject to specific bidding procedures under the Law on Acquisitions, Leases and Services of the Public Federal Administration; however, some exceptions to this general rule are applicable.
 Similarly, the Mexican social security system relies on the direct rendering of health-related services by the competent governmental agencies; no reimbursement procedures exist for goods directly acquired by the population covered by the public healthcare system.